Kryptide/Wifi-Password-Retriever/README.md

 # Wifi Password Retriever
-This BATCH file uses a powershell command to retrieve relevent information about each previously connected wifi networks.
+This BATCH file uses a powershell command to retrieve relevent information about each previously connected wifi network.
 This information includes Wifi Network Profile Information, Connectivity Settings, Security Settings, and Cost Settings.
 Below is an example output.